benhoyt/symplate/README.md

 Including sub-templates
 -----------------------

-As mentioned above, there's no literal "include" directive.
+Symplate has no literal "include" directive.
 You simply call `render` in an output expression, like this:

     {{ !render('sub_template_name', *args, **kwargs) }}